Sustainability Report

 - •Cultural regeneration in Belgium – "Boechout Forwards": The company co-developed a cultural and social meeting center on the site of the former "California" soup factory, in partnership with the Municipality of Boechout and local private actors.
 The center now hosts community events, theater, and educational activities.

-- •Inclusive procurement: Reynders deliberately selects local suppliers that employ or integrate people with disabilities, psychiatric patients, or refugees.
+- •Inclusive procurement: Reynders label printing deliberately selects local suppliers that employ or integrate people with disabilities, psychiatric patients, or refugees.

-- •Daycare center for employees: Since 2005, part of the Boechout logistics building hosts the daycare "De Kleine Prins", which provides preschool care for twelve children of Reynders employees.
+- •Daycare center for employees: Since 2005, part of the Boechout logistics building hosts the daycare "De Kleine Prins", which provides preschool care for twelve children of Reynders label printing employees.

 Educational and training initiatives

-- •Reynders cooperates with the Belgian Packaging Institute (BVI), providing expertise for professional training courses in packaging and labeling.
+- •Reynders label printing cooperates with the Belgian Packaging Institute (BVI), providing expertise for professional training courses in packaging and labeling.

-- •Through industry associations such as FINAT, UNFEA, and ECPA, Reynders participates in workshops and training programs related to lean management, waste reduction, and sustainability.
+- •Through industry associations such as FINAT, UNFEA, and ECPA, Reynders label printing participates in workshops and training programs related to lean management, waste reduction, and sustainability.

-- •From 2024, Reynders guarantees at least five training days per employee annually, emphasizing on-the-job learning and safety education.
+- •From 2024, Reynders label printing guarantees at least five training days per employee annually, emphasizing on-the-job learning and safety education.

 Environmental and volunteering-related actions